shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 ## Set up S3 proxy

-You will need to deploy an S3 proxy in your VPC to proxy the traffic from your network into the S3 VPC endpoint.
+You will need to deploy an S3 proxy in your VPC to forward traffic to the S3 VPC endpoint.
 We provide both [private](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-s3-proxy.yml) and [public](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-s3-proxy-public.yml) S3 proxy CloudFormation templates as starting points for this purpose.
 These will create the necessary Elastic Cloud Stack (ECS) cluster, ECS service and other resources to run the S3 proxy on AWS Fargate behind an AWS Application Load Balancer (ALB).

 ### Make the Docker image available from a private AWS ECR repository